jish/changes_since/README.md

 ...
 ```
 If you want to use enhanced functionality, you can tag pull requests with #bug, #internal, or #public
-The 'Unclassified' would then change to Bug, Internal or Public respectively.
+The 'Unclassified' would then change to Bug, Internal or Public respectively, adding the option :tags => true.

 There are some additional options you can use